jennyli1299/Quest-of-Legends/README.txt

 24. Spirit -> Concrete class which extends Monster.
 Each instance of the Spirit class represents a unique SPIRIT type Monster.
 Spirits have higher dodge chance.
 25. SetUp -> Loads all the data for the QUEST.
 26. Game -> Abstract Game class from which Quest extends.
+27. Lane -> Class representing a lane of a game board in Quest of Legends.
+The board is made up of Lanes and the lane can be constructed to have as many rows or columns as you like.
+The cells of the lane are made up of the Tile class.
+Has a furthest explored number to prevent heroes teleporting past where they have gone.
+28. MonsterFactory -> A factory class that controls the spawning of monsters in each of the monster nexus tiles and assures that there aren't any duplicate monsters spawning.
+29. NexusTile -> The nexus tile holds the market, which heroes enter and shop if they are on that tile.

 Adjustments to the Logistics of QUEST:
 I posted on piazza and asked to make about most of these adjustments prior to make sure they were alright.
 1. Monsters can also level up.
-2. The fight will consist of one monster that is the highest hero's level +/- 1 and the rest will be random monsters not above the highest hero's level.
-3. Spells deteriorate Monster's skills in battle by 20% of the spell's damage instead of the 10% of the Monster's own skills.
+2. Spells deteriorate Monster's skills in battle by 20% of the spell's damage instead of the 10% of the Monster's own skills.
-4. When heroes win a battle, they all get compensated a flat 150 coins but ones that are still standing get compensated an extra 10*(highest monster's level) for their troubles.
+3. When heroes defeat a monster, they all get compensated a flat 150 coins but ones that are still standing get compensated an extra 10*(highest monster's level) for their troubles.

 Thank You!
 I hope you enjoy! :)